SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

         As you can see, the root node has entry 3, if you wanna find the values smaller than 3, you know that they are on the left subtree.

+   5. A search-key value can occur in an internal node but not in a leaf node

+      > This will happen during deletion.

 ## 14.3.2 Queries on B+Tree